Bradley’s Sea Star

 Bradley’s Sea Star, Mithrodia bradleyiUnderwater photograph taken in Zihuatanejo Bay, Guerrero, March 2020.
 Photograph courtesy of Ron Woheau, Zihuatanejo.

-Morphology: Bradley’s Sea Stars are most easily recognized by irregular short, rubbery skin on their aboral surface, and a relatively small central disk.
+Morphology: Bradley’s Sea Stars are most easily recognized by their long, rubbery, arms and a relatively small central disk.
+The upper (aboral) surface is covered with short, rounded spines.
+On the underside, they have wide ambulacral grooves and tube feet with suckers.
 They may be brown, orange, or whitish in color with orangish to reddish-brown spots, bands, blotches, or spines.
-They reach a maximum “wing spans” of 35 cm (14 inches).
+They have a reach a maximum of 35 cm (14 inches) in diameter.